CitiesSkylinesMods/TMPE/docs/Debug_Symbols.md

 if you do not install unity in program files then create a `\TLM\Unity` [symlink](https://github.com/git-for-windows/git/wiki/Symbolic-Links) to it.

 ## Build
-With Unity instaslled Building TMPE also generates the mdb file and copies it to the mod folder.
+With Unity installed, building TMPE also generates the mdb file and copies it to the mod folder.

 ## Replace CO